erathaowl/python-verboselogs/README.rst

    :target: https://coveralls.io/r/xolox/python-verboselogs?branch=master

-The verboselogs_ package extends Python's logging_ module to add the log levels NOTICE_, SPAM_, SUCCESS_ and VERBOSE_:
+The verboselogs_ package extends Python's logging_ module to add the log levels NOTICE_, TRACE_, SUCCESS_ and VERBOSE_:

 - The NOTICE level sits between the predefined WARNING and INFO levels.
-- The SPAM level sits between the predefined DEBUG and NOTSET levels.
+- The TRACE level sits between the predefined DEBUG and NOTSET levels.
 - The SUCCESS level sits between the predefined WARNING and ERROR levels.
 - The VERBOSE level sits between the predefined INFO and DEBUG levels.